UBC-Thunderbots/Software/docs/architecture-and-design.md

 2. Shooting the ball at a target
 3. Intercepting a moving ball

-Actions use [Intents](#intents) to implement their behavior.
+Actions use [Intents](#intents) to implement their behaviour.
 Actions are responsible for obeying any preconditions `Intents` have.

 **It seems like Actions and Intents are basically the same thing.
 Why aren't they combined into a single class?**